The Cold Magazine

 Kappa Goes High-Fashion in the New Acne Studios Collab

-Written by Penelope Bianchi
+Written by Sharon Makanjuola

 When two seemingly opposite fashion forces collide, magic often follows.
 That’s exactly what happened when Acne Studios, the Stockholm-based house known for its avant-garde minimalism, joined hands with Kappa, the iconic Italian sportswear giant.
 The result?
 A visually stunning, culturally rich collaboration that’s already shaking up the Spring/Summer fashion scene and redefining what it means to fuse streetwear with luxury.